open-telemetry/oteps/text/entities/0256-entities-data-model.md

 ## Entity Events

-Information about Entities can be produced and communicated using 2 types of Entity events: EntityState and EntityDelete.
+Information about Entities can be produced and communicated using 2 types of entity events: EntityState and EntityDelete.

 ### EntityState Event

-The EntityState event stores information about the _state_ of the Entity at a particular moment of time.
-The data model of the EntityState event is the same as the Entity Data model with some extra fields:
+The EntityState event stores information about the _state_ of the entity at a particular moment of time.
+The data model of the EntityState event is the same as the entity data model with some extra fields:

 <table>
    <tr>